Camilla says hospitalized Prince Philip is 'slightly' better - WTMJ

-LONDON (AP) — Prince Philip is “slightly improving” and the royal family is keeping its fingers crossed for the hospitalized duke’s recovery, his daughter-in-law Camilla, Duchess of Cornwall, said Wednesday.
+LONDON (AP) — Prince Philip is “slightly improving” and the royal family is keeping its fingers crossed for the hospitalized royal’s recovery, his daughter-in-law Camilla, Duchess of Cornwall, said Wednesday.

 Philip, 99, has been hospitalized since being admitted Feb.
 16 to King Edward VII’s Hospital in London, where he was treated for an infection.
 On Monday, he was transferred to a specialized cardiac care hospital, St. Bartholomew’s, to undergo further treatment alongside testing and observation for a pre-existing heart condition.

-Camilla said during a visit to a coronavirus vaccination center in London that Philip is “slightly improving,” but he “hurts at moments.”
+“We heard today that he’s slightly improving.
+So that’s very good news,” Camilla said during a visit to a coronavirus vaccination center in London.
+“We’ll keep our fingers crossed.”

-“We keep our fingers crossed,” said the duchess, who is married to Prince Charles, eldest son of Philip and Queen Elizabeth II.
-The comments were reported by broadcasters covering the visit.
+The duchess is married to Prince Charles, eldest son of Philip and Queen Elizabeth II.

 Buckingham Palace said Monday that Philip was “comfortable and is responding to treatment but is expected to remain in hospital until at least the end of the week.’”